 This course is a study of current theory, research, and practice in psychology, sociology, leadership, and human behavior as related to school age students, the nature of the educational organization, and the role of the teacher in that organization.
 Emphasis is placed upon the formation of a positive, developmental philosophy for effective management of classroom resources and student behavior as well as the identification of some appropriate methods and techniques to apply this philosophy.

-This course provides students with an overview of the K-12 classroom environment and the planning necessary to establish environments that are conductive for learning.
+This course provides students with an overview of the K-12 classroom environment and the planning necessary to establish environments that are conducive for learning.

 This introductory course focuses on current and emerging instructional technologies.
-The emphasis of this class is on the instructional use of computers, Microsoft Office applications, software, desktop publishing, graphics, hypermedia, and the internet.
+The emphasis of this class is on the instructional use of computers, Microsoft Office Instructional Applications, software tutorials, mobile learning, desktop publishing and storyboarding, graphics, hypermedia, social media, and web-based instructional technologies.
 Prerequisite: permission of instructor.

 This course covers the evaluation, selection, and integration of various instructional software and web-based technologies into curricula, taking into consideration teaching and learning styles while relating technologies to instructional settings, diverse models, and developmental levels.
 Micro-lessons are produced using multimedia-authoring tools.
 Prerequisite: EDU 6606 or permission of instructor.

 The purpose of this course is to advance pre-service and in-service teachers beyond simple computer literacy and basic understanding of Computer-Based Instructional Technologies.
 It will focus on more advanced educational use of multimedia and Internet based technologies.
 The student will explore technologies and learning tools that foster a more learner centered constructivist environment within their specific teaching area.
 Critical issues arising from the integration of these technologies such as development of interactive environments and new modes of communication and subsequent effects on the definition of learning will also be investigated.